-As at 31 March 2022, the Group's maximum exposure to credit risk which will cause a financial loss to the Group due to failure to discharge an obligation by the counterparties is arising from the carrying amount of the respective recognised financial assets as stated in the consolidated statement of financial position.
+As at 31 March 2023, the Group's maximum exposure to credit risk which will cause a financial loss to the Group due to failure to discharge an obligation by the counterparties is arising from the carrying amount of the respective recognised financial assets as stated in the consolidated statement of financial position.

-The credit risk of our Group mainly arises from contract assets, trade receivables, pledged bank deposits, bank balances, deposits paid for life insurance policies and deposits and other receivables.
+The credit risk of our Group mainly arises from contract assets, trade receivables, pledged bank deposits, bank balances and other receivables.
 The carrying amounts of these balances represent our Group's maximum exposure to credit risk in relation to financial assets.